oredla/p1/README.md

 <http://p1.orangeedward.xyz>

 ## Description
-The first assignment, P1, with a simple portfolio and
+The first assignment, P1, with a simple portfolio and link for the following projects P2, P3, and P4.

 ## Demo
 No Demo for P1.